learn-co-curriculum/phase-3-ruby-oo-self-cash-register-lab/README.md

 ## Description

-We're going to create an Object Oriented Cash Register that can add items of varying quantities and prices, calculate discounts, and keep track of what's been added to it.
+We're going to create an Object Oriented Cash Register that can:
+* Add items of varying quantities and prices
+* Calculate discounts
+* Keep track of what's been added to it
+* Void the last transaction

 ## Instructions

 **This is a test-driven lab!** You will need to read the spec file and the test output very carefully to solve this one.

-**Hint:** Keep in mind that to call an instance method *inside* another instance method, we use the `self` keyword to refer to the instance on which we are operating.
+**Hint #1:** Keep in mind that to call an instance method *inside* another instance method, we use the `self` keyword to refer to the instance on which we are operating.
 For example:

 ```ruby
 class Person